Ph. D. Program in East Asian History (History-East Asia Program)

 Second European language, if required by the advisor.

 All students, including those already holding an M.A., write a first-year essay, to be completed by the end of the second semester.
-Students who enter the program without an M.A. should apply to their department to receive the M.A. degree upon completion of the first-year essay (which will count as the M.A. thesis) and course requirements.
+Students who enter the program without an M.A. should apply to their department to receive the M.A. degree upon completion of the first-year essay (which will count as the M.A. thesis, 25 to 30 pages in length) and course requirements.
+Any student who has already received an M.A. from their department at Columbia University is exempt from having to apply for another M.A., as well as from the additional paper requirement.
 Two additional research papers, normally written for a seminar, must be completed by the time of the oral examination.
 At least one of these papers must be based on research in primary sources, and at least one must deal with a topic outside the student’s major field of specialization.
 On completion of the first-year essay, continuation to the Ph.D. requires approval by the advisor, in consultation with the History-East Asia Coordinator and the DGS in the relevant department.
 Students must submit a one-page progress form at the end of each academic year.
 Download MA Degree Requirements for Ph.D.
-Students
+Students: link.

 After the first year, all students in History and EALAC get teaching assignments in the undergraduate East Asian program, offered mainly by EALAC and the Committee on Asia and the Middle East.
 These assignments are determined through consultation among the History-East Asia Coordinator and the DGSs of History and EALAC.